3 in 1 and Waterproof Jackets, a Shell With or Without Removable Insulation, Men's & Women's

 Top 3 in 1

-+ insulated liner
+shell + insulated liner

 Top Waterproof Jackets

-Shell only - uninsulated
+Shell only - no extra

 Toggles and tapes on zip pulls make them easy to use with gloves and mittens on.
 A storm flap covering the main zip avoids a thin insulation area where heat could escape, they also keep the wind, rain and snow at bay.